Rights Respecting School

 We are a Rights Respecting School

 Alexandra Infant School (AIS) is a school where children’s rights are at the heart of our ethos and culture, to improve well-being and to develop every individual child’s ability and talents to their full potential.
-We are proud to be a ‘Rights Respecting School’, and to have achieved our ‘Silver Rights Aware’ award given to schools on behalf of UNICEF UK.
+We are proud to be a ‘Rights Respecting School’, and to have achieved our ‘Gold Rights Respecting’ award in November 2024, given to schools on behalf of UNICEF UK.

 At AIS children’s rights are learned, taught, practised, respected, protected and promoted with clear links to Global Citizenship.
 Children are confident when talking about their rights and know that their voice and opinions matter.